ITRS-Group/cordial/tools/geneos/USAGE.md

 ### `geneos package uninstall`

 To remove old releases and to clean-up the downloaded release files you can use `geneos package uninstall`.

 Without any options the command removes older, unused releases and all downloaded archive files.
-The  `geneos package uninstall` command will **not** remove the latest release for any component type or any release that is in use by a named instance through a symbolic base version.
-It will also update any unused symbolic versions to the latest available release so that it can remove older releases.
+The `geneos package uninstall` command will **not** remove the latest release for any component type or any release that is in use by an instance through a symbolic base version.
+So that it can remove older releases, the command will also keep any unused symbolic base versions by updating them to the latest available release.

 ```bash
 $ geneos package uninstall